fictionco/fiction/@docs/overview/core-concepts/index.md

 This works well for certain use cases.
 But in the case of extension, it means that plugins and themes can only do so much.

 **Solution**
-As opposed to JS frameworks, with older CMS' they learned that when you standardize of the entire application stack, as well as data and management, then plugins can do way more.
+As opposed to JS frameworks, with older CMS' they learned that when you standardize the entire stack and data model then plugins can do way more.

 In Factor, we've taken this idea and carefully selected open-source technologies to standardize a stack that can be easily extended.